Grenfell Tower to be demolished over two-year period

 The June 2017 disaster claimed the lives of 72 people.

-Views on what should happen to the tower have varied, with the department acknowledging there had been hopes for some of it to be retained as a lasting memorial to what happened while others had reported this would be “too painful”.
+Views on what should happen to the tower have varied, with the department acknowledging there had been hopes for some of it to remain in place as a lasting memorial to what happened while others had reported this would be “too painful”.

 The update stated: “Engineers also advise it is not practicable to retain many of the floors of the building in place as part of a memorial that must last in perpetuity.